-- The loss in cost recovery incurred by gas companies due to the delayed price notifications of FY2014/15 (due in July and January) was partially recuperated in the new tariff which was notified and implemented, in line with the OGRA determination, in August, 2015.
-The remaining revenue shortfall will be recuperated in the January 2016 gas price notification.
-We will also make any necessary adjustments to notified prices to reflect imported gas prices, so that the cost of this gas will be fully reflected in the tariff on a monthly basis. - Following enactment of the GIDC Act in May 2015, we have already recovered PRs 57 billion in FY 2014/15 and PRs 25 billion in the first quarter of FY2015/16.
+- system.
+We will also make any necessary adjustments to notified prices to reflect imported gas prices, so that the cost of this gas will be fully reflected in the tariff on a monthly basis. - Following enactment of the GIDC Act in May 2015, we have already recovered PRs 57 billion in FY 2014/15 and PRs 46 billion in the first half of FY 2015/16.
 In addition to the ongoing GIDC collection, we will continue to focus on recovering GIDC from collecting agents that had collected the GIDC in their prices before May 2015. - We are also evaluating the downstream gas business with the objective of reducing inefficiencies in the transmission and distribution segments.
-In this respect, the World Bank awarded a contract to consultants at the end of June 2015 to support our study of the restructuring, unbundling, and eventual privatization of the two gas utility companies.
-This study will formulate recommendations based on international best practices to segregate the gas network into one transmission and multiple distribution companies, with independent profit and cost centers to ensure maximum efficiency.
-A mechanism will also be developed for determining separate transmission and distribution tariffs.
+In this respect, the World Bank is supporting our study of the market design and restructuring, unbundling, and eventual privatization of the two gas utility companies.
+The study is expected to be finalized by September 2016.
+It will formulate recommendations based on international best practices to transition to a fully competitive, deregulated, and largely privatized gas sector.
+A mechanism will also be developed for determining separate transmission and distribution tariffs. - 42.
+Governance.

-41. Governance.
 We are committed to supporting the governance of the oil and gas market and to keeping the public informed about our strategy for the sector.
-To that end:

-- We have established performance monitoring units in the Ministry of Water and Power and Ministry of Petroleum and Natural Resources (MPNR) which report progress quarterly to the ECC.
+To that end: - We have established performance monitoring units in the Ministry of Water and Power and Ministry of Petroleum and Natural Resources (MPNR) which report progress quarterly to the ECC.
 We are committed to updating the public on reform progress and are therefore posting quarterly monitoring reports on the websites of the concerned ministries.
-The first two monitoring reports were approved by the ECC in April 2015, and October 2015 and we have already disclosed these reports on the Ministry MPNR's website.
-To support the efforts of the regulator, we advertised the vacant positions on the Board of the Oil and Gas Regulatory Authority (OGRA).
-We have appointed the Member Finance, but were not able to select the Member Oil and re-advertised the position with revised criteria. - We will further encourage bilateral contracting between producers and consumers.
-OGRA is reviewing rules for third party access to the gas transmission system. - We are also pursuing companies to reduce losses by benchmarking international standards, through investment measures, managerial and administrative improvements, and through building the capacity of the gas distribution companies.
-The current level of Unaccounted For Gas (UFG) was on average 10.3 percent in the first quarter of FY2015/16 due to commercial and technical losses.
-The gas companies submitted loss reduction plans to the MPNR in May 2015 and Sui Southern Gas Company is working with the World Bank on the Natural Gas Efficiency Project (NGEP).
+So far, we have published three reports on the website after ECC's approval.
+To support the efforts of the regulator, we advertised the vacant positions on the Board of the OGRA.
+We have appointed the Member Finance, who enabled the formation of a legal quorum for decision making.
+We are in the process of selecting the Member Oil for whom the position has been advertised. - We will further encourage bilateral contracting between producers and consumers.
+OGRA is reviewing rules for third party access to the gas transmission system and has hired a consultant to conduct the process. - We are also pursuing companies to reduce losses by benchmarking international standards, through investment measures, managerial and administrative improvements, and through building the capacity of the gas distribution companies.
+The current level of Unaccounted for Gas (UFG) was on average 12.2 percent in the second quarter of FY 2015/16 due to commercial and technical losses.4 The gas companies submitted loss reduction plans to the MPNR in May 2015.